-This technical note provides a detailed explanation of the methodology used to construct the Human Rights Measurement Initiative's (HRMI's) 2021 economic and social rights scores.
+This technical note provides a detailed explanation of the methodology used to construct the Human Rights Measurement Initiative's (HRMI's) 2023 economic and social rights scores.
 HRMI's economic and social right scores are adopted from the International Social and Economic Rights Fulfilment Index (SERF Index) and were developed by Susan Randolph, Sakiko Fukuda-Parr, and Terra Lawson-Remer.
 As with most measurement initiatives, the SERF Index methodology has evolved to take account of emerging conceptual and data issues.
-The International SERF Index has been refined six times since it was initially published in 2009.
-HRMI's 2021 economic and social rights scores are the underlying Right Indices that comprise the 2021 Update of the International SERF Index scores and cover the years 2007 to 2018.
+The International SERF Index has been refined sevem times since it was initially published in 2009.
+HRMI's 2023 economic and social rights scores are the underlying Right Indices that comprise the 2023 Update of the International SERF Index scores and cover the years 2000 to 2020 incorporating the full 10 year look-back period and 1990-1999 with a shortened look-back period.

-The book, Fulfilling Social and Economic Rights by Sakiko Fukuda-Parr, Terra Lawson-Remer and Susan Randolph (Oxford: Oxford University Press, 2015) provides a detailed account of the basic SERF Index methodology and insights gained from its application that is accessible to practitioners.3 (https://global.oup.com/academic/product/fulfilling-social-and-economic-rights-9780199735518?cc=us&lang=en&#) The conceptual and methodological underpinnings of the SERF Index are also fully elaborated in two peer reviewed publications:
+The book, Fulfilling Social and Economic Rights by Sakiko Fukuda-Parr, Terra Lawson-Remer and Susan Randolph (Oxford: Oxford University Press, 2015) provides a detailed account of the basic SERF Index methodology and insights gained from its application that is accessible to practitioners.3 (https://global.oup.com/academic/product/fulfilling-socialand-economic-rights-9780199735518?cc=us&lang=en&#) The conceptual and methodological underpinnings of the SERF Index are also fully elaborated in two peer reviewed publications: